 Derek Vandeberg – Founder, President, Master Framer

 In 1993, Derek Vandeberg walked into a gallery in Missoula, Montana to buy a wedding present for a friend and walked out with a job as a picture framer.
-Ten years as a bicycle mechanic and apprentice framebuilder gave Derek the ability to construct nearly anything, and developed in him an abiding love for creating things.
-He was fortunate to be able to learn picture framing at L.A.
-Design from two women who took the industry by storm in the early ’90s and revolutionized picture framing in the western United States.
-As luck would have it, Derek could build what they thought – a surefire recipe for success.
-There is no “degree” in picture framing; Derek honed his craft taking classes and attending educational seminars throughout the country.
-Derek has taught frame design and gallery management courses at trade events at both the regional and national levels, and has written for Picture Framing Magazine, the largest trade publication in the industry.
+Ten years as a bicycle mechanic and apprentice framebuilder gave Derek the ability to construct nearly anything and developed in him an abiding love for creating things.
+30 years later, after 25 years at the helm of FoR Fine Art, Derek still spends every workday in one of the galleries and can still be found on occasion in the back designing or building picture frames.
 While his evolution as a gallery owner has been a fluid journey, one facet has always remained a constant – Derek is a passionate advocate for the artists he represents.
-We represent artists and display their work because Derek realizes the vision and the understands the message that artist is working to convey; he endeavors to share that with both ardent collectors and casual visitors to the gallery.
-When he’s not in the gallery Derek can be found on a bicycle or in a kayak, exploring Glacier National Park with his wife, Elizabeth and his stepdog, Chloe.
+FoR Fine Art represent artists and displays their work because Derek realizes the vision and understands the message that artist is working to convey; he endeavors to share that with both ardent collectors and casual visitors to the gallery.
+When he’s not in the gallery Derek can be found on a bicycle or in a kayak, exploring Glacier National Park and the wild places in Montana with his wife, Elizabeth and their rescue dog Kootenay.
 Derek is an avid reader and an accomplished cook specializing in the Italian recipes from his mother’s heritage, and one day soon he’ll build himself another bicycle, time allowing.

-Elizabeth has been helping behind the scenes at Frame of Reference for quite some time, but “officially” joined the Frame of Reference team in the summer of 2018.
+Elizabeth has been helping behind the scenes at FoR Fine Art for quite some time, but “officially” joined the team in the summer of 2018.
 With a B.A. in Psychology from the University of Montana and nearly a decade in the web industry as a Project Manager, Elizabeth brings a unique set of skills to the team.
 She focuses on keeping the gallery organized and does all things tech related.

 When Elizabeth is not in the gallery, she is passionate about being outside!
 She recently fell in love with mountain biking and continues to enjoy hiking, kayaking, cycling, cross-country skiing, snowshoeing, and camping.
 She is always scheming about a new adventure with her husband Derek and their beloved trash panda, Kootenay.